-To get to Sankot Motor Company, or Sankot Garage as it’s known in Belle Plaine, find the Lincoln Café where the Lincoln Highway National Heritage Byway crosses 8th Avenue in the middle of town.
+To get to Sankot Motor Company, or Sankot Garage as it’s known in Belle Plaine, find the Lincoln Café where the Lincoln Highway Heritage Byway crosses 8th Avenue in the middle of town.
 Treat yourself to the lunch special – it was fried fish the Friday when I was there – then walk east on the Byway barely half a block.
 The big red Case sign, the neon long gone, reaches out from the old red brick building to show you where you’re going.
 As you get closer, you’ll notice the large plate glass windows and the plaque that reads Sankot Motor Company has been placed on the National Register of Historic Places by the United States Department of the Interior.
 Registered 1995.

 To step into Sankot Garage in Belle Plaine today is to step into the bits and fragments of small-town Lincoln Highway history.
 A massive safe rests alongside a beaten-up wooden table with worn, ornate hardware; racks of aging car parts line the walls up two stories.
 On one side of the building, a skylight allows the sun’s rays to illuminate bins of car parts, hoists hanging from beams, and a partial tractor body waiting for repair.